prioritizr/prioritizr/docs/reference/problem.md

   [`terra::rast()`](https://rspatial.github.io/terra/reference/rast.html),
   [`sf::st_sf()`](https://r-spatial.github.io/sf/reference/sf.html),
-  `data.frame`, `matrix`, or `numeric` vector specifying the planning units to use in the reserve design exercise and their corresponding cost.
+  `data.frame`, `matrix`, or `numeric` vector specifying the planning units and their corresponding cost.
 It may be desirable to exclude some planning units from the analysis, for example those outside the study area.
-To exclude planning units, set the cost for those raster cells to `NA`, or use the [`add_locked_out_constraints()`](https://prioritizr.net/reference/add_locked_out_constraints.md) function.
+To exclude planning units, set the cost for those raster cells to missing (`NA`) values, or use the [`add_locked_out_constraints()`](https://prioritizr.net/reference/add_locked_out_constraints.md) function.

 - features:

   The feature data can be specified in a variety of ways.
-The specific formats that can be used depend on the cost data format (i.e., argument to `x`) and whether the problem should have a single zone or multiple zones.
-If the problem should have a single zone, then the feature data can be specified following:
+The specific formats that can be used depend on the cost data format (per `x`) and whether the problem should have a single zone or multiple zones.

+  If the problem should have a single zone, then the following formats can be used to specify `features`.

-  **`x` has [`terra::rast()`](https://rspatial.github.io/terra/reference/rast.html) or [`sf::st_sf()`](https://r-spatial.github.io/sf/reference/sf.html) planning units**
+  `x` has [`terra::rast()`](https://rspatial.github.io/terra/reference/rast.html) or [`sf::st_sf()`](https://r-spatial.github.io/sf/reference/sf.html) planning units

-  :   The argument to `features` can be a
+  :   Here `features` can be a
       [`terra::rast()`](https://rspatial.github.io/terra/reference/rast.html)
       object showing the distribution of conservation features.
 Missing values (i.e., `NA` values) can be used to indicate the absence of a feature in a particular cell instead of explicitly setting these cells to zero.
-Note that this argument type for `features` can only be used to specify data for problems involving a single zone.

-  **`x` has [`sf::st_sf()`](https://r-spatial.github.io/sf/reference/sf.html) or `data.frame` planning units**
+  `x` has [`sf::st_sf()`](https://r-spatial.github.io/sf/reference/sf.html) or `data.frame` planning units

-  :   The argument to `features` can be a `character` vector with column
+  :   Here `features` can be a `character` vector with column names
-      names (from `x`) that correspond to the abundance or occurrence of different features in each planning unit.
-Note that this argument type can only be used to create problems involving a single zone.
+      (from `x`) that correspond to the abundance or occurrence of different features in each planning unit.

-  **`x` has `data.frame`, `matrix`, or `numeric` vector planning units**
+  `x` has `data.frame`, `matrix`, or `numeric` vector planning units

-  :   The argument to `features` can be a `data.frame` object containing
+  :   Here `features` can be a `data.frame` object containing the names
-      the names of the features.
-Note that if this type of argument is supplied to `features` then the argument `rij` or `rij_matrix` must also be supplied.
-This type of argument should follow the conventions used by *Marxan*, wherein each row corresponds to a different feature.
-It must also contain the following columns:
+      of the features.
+Note that if this format is specified, then `rij` or `rij_matrix` must also be specified.
+In particular, `features` must follow the conventions used by *Marxan*, wherein each row corresponds to a different feature.
+It must also contain the following columns.

       id

-      :   `integer` unique identifier for each feature These identifiers are used in the argument to `rij`.
+      :   `integer` unique identifier for each feature.
+Note that these identifiers are used by `rij`.

       name